 The Day Pink Floyd Played Their Final Concert With Roger Waters

-More than four years before founding member Roger Waters officially parted ways with Pink Floyd, the bassist played his last complete concert with the band.
-On June 17, 1981, Waters joined David Gilmour, Richard Wright and Nick Mason at Earls Court in London for the final date of The Wall tour.
+Roger Waters played his last complete concert with Pink Floyd more than four years before officially parting ways.
+Waters joined David Gilmour, Richard Wright and Nick Mason on June 17, 1981 at Earls Court in London for the final date of The Wall tour.

 But this wasn't the end of any old tour.
 To promote Pink Floyd's sinister rock opera, the band created a massive stage show that required eight additional musicians and more than 80 crew members.
 Gerald Scarfe's gruesome animations played on giant projectors, huge balloon characters menaced the audience and (in a moment of sledgehammer symbolism) an enormous wall was erected onstage between the band and its fans.